 2.6 PRIME staff has final say on all issues and encourages handlers to come to them with suggestions, questions, and concerns.
 Staff consists of:

-- Lindz (fedhead, booker, RP scoring, marketing, graphics, social media, matchwriting, website updates)
+- Lindz (fedhead, booker, RP scoring, marketing, talent relations, social media, matchwriting, website updates. owl commander)

 Staff members may be added as time goes on.
 We also have a talented matchwriting team and an amazing website designer (Solex, give him props!).

 2.7 Applying to PRIME under an assumed identity without consulting staff first is strongly discouraged and discovery will result in firing.